-Euroclonality is a division of ESLHO (European Scientific foundation for Laboratory HematoOncology).
-Other divisions of ESLHO are EuroMRD(www.EuroMRD.org) and EuroFlow (www.EuroFlow.org).
+EuroClonality is working under the umbrella of ESLHO (European Scientific foundation for Laboratory HematoOncology).
+Other networks working under the umbrella of ESLHO are EuroMRD(www.EuroMRD.org) and EuroFlow (www.EuroFlow.org).
 General information about ESLHO can be found on the ESLHO website (www.ESLHO.org).

 On this website, professionals on BIOMED-2 immunoglobulin and T-cell receptor gene rearrangements in lymphoproliferations suspicious for lymphoma, meet.